cardanoz/drep/constitution/constitution203.md

 Stake Pool Operator (SPO).
 An individual or entity that manifests intent through the signed transactions of a Stake Pool.

+Stake Pool.
+A Stake Pool Operator’s Block producing node, identified by a unique Stake Pool ID, which aggregates applicable Delegator stake, forges and validates Blocks, and facilitates contributions of the SPO to the Cardano Blockchain’s security, decentralization, consensus mechanism, and governance process.

 Delegated Representative (DRep).
 The individual or entity registered to vote with respect to on-chain Governance Actions for its own behalf or on behalf of other owners of ada.